-- 3.1. take reasonable steps to comply with all relevant laws, regulations, rules, codes, guidance, principles and instructions when dealing with customers; - 3.2. take reasonable care to not damage the reputation of the Bailiwick of Guernsey, the licensee, the Commission or the profession generally; - 3.3. in the conduct of insurance intermediary business, provide advice objectively and not act in any way which is contrary to the Code or any other relevant legislation or Code of Conduct or Practice; - 3.4. take reasonable steps to know and understand his responsibilities as an authorised insurance representative; - 3.5. take reasonable care to comply with their licensee's policies and procedures.
-If a conflict arises which could result in the authorised insurance representative breaching any part of this code, the authorised insurance representative should seek guidance from the licensee's compliance officer; - 3.6. immediately inform the licensee should the authorised insurance representative breach any part of the Code; - 3.7. allow themself to be supervised by their licensee; - 3.8. conduct themself with honesty and with integrity; - 3.9. fairly treat any person or organisation with whom they deal in their professional environment and above all, treat customers fairly; - 3.10. recognise that some customers might be classed as vulnerable and take reasonable account of their needs; - 3.11. not make inaccurate or unfair criticisms of any financial institution; - 3.12. have proper regard for the wishes of a customer who seeks to terminate an insurance policy or switch to another insurance intermediary; - 3.13. not use or disclose any information acquired from his customers except in the normal course of negotiating, maintaining or renewing a contract of insurance, or in handling a claim for a customer, unless the written consent of the customer has been obtained beforehand or disclosure of the information is required by law or in fulfilling regulatory requirements; - 3.14. draw to the attention of an appropriate person within the licensee anything relating to the licensee's business that may reasonably be expected to be disclosed to the Commission; and - 3.15. deal with the Commission in an open and co-operative manner.
+- 3.1. take reasonable steps to comply with all relevant laws, regulations, rules, codes, guidance, principles and instructions when dealing with customers; [3.1.1.] - 3.2. do nothing take reasonable care to not damage the reputation of the Bailiwick of Guernsey, the licensee, the Commission or the profession generally; - 3.3. in the conduct of insurance intermediary business, provide advice objectively and not act in any way which is contrary to the Code or any other relevant legislation or Code of Conduct or Practice; [3.1.2.] - 3.4. take reasonable steps to know and understand his responsibilities as an authorised insurance representative; - 3.4.3.5. take reasonable care to comply with their licensee's policies and procedures.
+If a conflict arises which could result in the authorised insurance representative breaching any part of this code, the authorised insurance representative should seek guidance from the licensee's compliance officer; - 3.5.3.6. immediately inform the licensee should the authorised insurance representative breach any part of the Code; [8.1.] - 3.6.3.7. allow themselfves to be supervised by their licensee; - 3.7.3.8. conduct themselfves with honesty and with integrity; - 3.8.3.9. fairly treat any person or organisation with whom they deal in their professional environment and above all, treat customers fairly; - 3.9.3.10. recognise that some customers might be classed as vulnerable and take reasonable account of their needs; - 3.10.3.11. not make inaccurate or unfair criticisms of any financial institution; [5.1.4.] - 3.11.3.12. have proper regard for the wishes of a customer who seeks to terminate an insurance policy or switch their authorised insurance representative within the licensee or to another insurance intermediary; [6.1.6.] - 3.12.3.13. not use or disclose any information acquired from his customers except in the normal course of negotiating, maintaining or renewing a contract of insurance, or in handling a claim for a customer, unless the written consent of the customer has been obtained beforehand or disclosure of the information is required by law or in fulfilling regulatory requirements; [3.2.6.] - 3.13.3.14. draw to the attention of an appropriate person within the licensee anything relating to the licensee's business that may reasonably be expected to be disclosed to the Commission; and

+3.14.3.15. deal with the Commission in an open and co-operative manner.